bsdimp/freebsd-git-docs/mini-primer.md

 % git rebase --continue
 ```

-which tells git that ls.c has changed and to continue the rebase
+which tells git that ls.c has been fixed and to continue the rebase
 operation.
 Since there was a conflict, you'll get kicked into the
 editor to update the commit message if necessary.
 It the commit
 message is still accurate, just exit the editor.